-The client asked for a getaway.
-Raising the living space to the second floor gives it a treehouse feel—and a distant view of the lake to the south.
+On Madeline Island a writer’s retreat that doubles as a guest house deep in the woods is inspired by the island’s vernacular hipped-roof cottages.
+The second floor living space gives it a treehouse feel and a distant view of the lake to the south.
 Large windows bathe the space in natural light modulated by the deep roof overhangs.
-The steep-pitched roof creates a loft-like room that is both expansive, with the ceiling17-feet high in the center, and intimate, with lower ceiling heights on the edges.
-The second-floor timber-frame structure cantilevers over the first floor and jut-outs oriented to the cardinal points extend it further into nature.
+The steep-pitched roof creates a loft-like room that is both expansive, with the ceiling 17-feet high in the center, and intimate, with lower ceiling heights on the edges.
+The second-floor timber-frame structure cantilevers over the first floor aligned cardinal points.
 The bed nook is cozied under the eaves on the east.
 A window seat and refectory table create a space for socializing and eating in the south-facing bay with 12-foot-high windows.
 The balcony juts into the woods on the west.
-The bathroom faces north: a tall narrow window and cut-away roof frame a view of the trees.
+The bathroom faces north with a tall narrow window and cut-away roof frame a view of the trees.
 The first floor houses a workshop appropriately built of raw poured concrete.
 It too has an artistry: the canted walls emphasize the overhang of the cantilevered second floor.

 Apart from the concrete, metal siding and roofing, tigerwood decks and stairs, and high-insulating SIPS panels, materials were locally sourced: oak post and beams and pine siding cut and milled on the island, salvaged Douglas fir rafters and salvaged brownstone originally quarried nearby.